willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-gpu-nodes.rst

 2. DCS access for larger jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to run a longer job that uses up to *all* the resources available in *one* of these nodes then you can :ref:`specify a different Partition <slurm_access_priv_nodes>` when submitting a batch job or starting an interactive session:
+If you want to run a longer batch job which uses up to *all* the resources available in *one* of these nodes, or a longer interactive job which uses up to 2 GPUs, then you can :ref:`specify a different Partition <slurm_access_priv_nodes>` when submitting a batch job or starting an interactive session:

 * Partition: ``dcs-gpu``